 Section 42(g)(2)(A) of the Code provides that a low-income unit is "rent-restricted" if the gross rent for such unit does not exceed 30 percent of the imputed income limitation applicable to the unit.
 Under Revenue Procedure 94-57, the effective date of the income limitation used to establish the gross rent floor is the time CHFA initially allocates a housing Tax Credit dollar amount to the project (that is, the date of a Carryover Allocation, or if no Carryover Allocation is made, the date of Final Allocation) unless the Applicant designates a building's placed-in-service date as the effective date for the gross rent floor.
 Such designation must be made by advising CHFA in writing no later than the placed-in-service date.
 The Carryover Allocation Agreement provides a space for such designation.
 The gross rent floor for projects not seeking a Carryover Allocation will be the date of Final Allocation, which ordinarily closely follows the placed-in-service date.
 For projects financed with tax-exempt bonds, the effective date of the income limitation used to establish the gross rent floor is the date CHFA initially issues a Determination Letter to the building, unless the Applicant designates a building's placed-in-service date as the effective date for the gross rent floor.
+Such designation must be made by issues a Determination Letter to the building, unless the Applicant designates a building's placed-in-service date as the effective date for the gross rent floor.
 Such designation must be made by advising CHFA in writing no later than the placed-in-service date.